After years of taking on a sugar company, Preah Vihear activist tries hand as CNRP candidate

 Regardless, it is evident the land dispute has changed local politics.
 Chea Khoeun, 40, was for years a staunch CPP supporter until the company confiscated 7 hectares of farmland in April 2016.
 Having supported the CPP for its pledged stability, his political beliefs were shaken all the more so when a local CPP activist accused him of supporting “the opposition” after complaining about his confiscated land.

-The position of CPP members like Heang leaves him feeling perplexed and betrayed.
+The position of CPP members like Heng leaves him feeling perplexed and betrayed.
 “It’s important to protest to feed ourselves,” Khoeun said.

 Describing his new political beliefs as “in the middle”, Khoeun was enthusiastic about Rany.